porbo/sf-fires/README.md

 ## Data
 Theory: we can learn a lot about a city by looking at how it has changed - namely, by looking at the building modification permits that have been issued.

+Much of the information in these permits can be found in the descriptions.
+Most machine learning algorithms

 ## Findings
 Constructed model: